Johnson-Lindenstrauss Lemma Guided Network for Efficient 3D Medical Segmentation: Methodology

-\begin{lemma}[Johnson-Lindenstrauss] For any finite set $\mathcal{X}\subset\mathbb{R}^d$ with $|\mathcal{X}|=N$ and $\varepsilon\in(0,1)$, there exists a linear map $f:\mathbb{R}^d\to\mathbb{R}^{d^\prime}$ with $d^\prime\ge c_{\text{JL}}\,\varepsilon^{-2}\log N$, all $x,y\in\mathcal{X}$ satisfy $(1-\varepsilon)\|x-y\|_2 \le \|f(x)-f(y)\|_2 \le (1+\varepsilon)\|x-y\|_2$. \end{lemma} As shown in Figure~\ref{fig:method} (b), depth-wise convolution destroys the adjacency relationship between data in the feature space, making it difficult to connect the current clues with the key information of the case.
-Inspired by~\citet{jl_attention} derivation of the minimum attention head size via the Johnson-Lindenstrauss (JL) lemma, we build our lightest but robust convolution upon the above theory framework.
+via the Johnson-Lindenstrauss (JL) lemma, we build our lightest but robust convolution upon the above theory framework.
 In particular, we extend it to the 3D segmentation, exploring the lower bound on group size while preserving spatial adjacency.
 The JL lemma states that for $N$ points in high-dimensional space, we need at least $\mathcal{O}(\log N)$ embedding dimensions to preserve pairwise distances.
 The volume ratio of the input image of $M$ modalities to the intermediate feature is $v$, and each voxel of the feature must retain information from at least $v$ input voxels.
 Due to anatomical constraints and the boundedness of the normalized input values, the manifold $\mathcal{M}$ of segmentation-related information of the input image patch can be covered by a finite number of samples, with a coverage count of $N(M, v)$.
 Substituting $N=N(M, v)$ into the lemma yields the size of the convolution group:

 where $C_{\mathrm{group}}$ is the number of channels per group.